FeDaniil/First-repository/README.md

 #Hello, GitHub world!
 No software is here.
-I's just repository, created for exploring GitHub.
+It's just repository, created for exploring GitHub.